-where these local funds were insufficient.
 The administration of this great work has become a model for the rest of the country.
-Without setting up any complex machinery or any large overhead, the State of New York is working successfully through local agencies, and in spite of the fact that over a million people are out of work and in need of aid in this one state alone we have so far met at least the bare necessities of the case.
-This past spring the Legislature appropriated another five million dollars and on Fovember eighth the voters will pass on a thirty million iollar bond issue to tide us over this winter and at least up to next summer.
-Finally, let me come to the step in the statement of the principle.
-I am very certain that the obligation extends beyond the states and to the Federal Covernment itself if and when it becomes apparent that states and communities are unable to take care of the necessary rolled work.
+Without setting up any complex machinery or any large overhead, the State of New York is working successfully through local agencies, and in spite of the fact that over a million people are out of work and in need of aid in this one State alone, we have so far met at least the bare necessities of the case.

+This past Spring the Legislature appropriated another \$5,000,000 and on November 8 the voters will pass on a \$30,000,000 bond issue to tide us over this Winter and at least up to next Summer.